squirrel-prover/Squirrel-Prover.github.io/index_src.md

     @*
 ---

-The **Squirrel Prover** is a proof assistant for protocols.
-It is based on first-order logic and provides guarantees in the computational model.
+The **Squirrel Prover** is a proof assistant dedicated to cryptographic protocols.
+It relies on a higher-order logic following the *computationnally complete symbolic attacker* approach.
+It thus provides guarantees in the computational model.

 # Getting started